MaciejPDev/MiniProjectForFun/README.md

 # Projects

 ## Connect 4
   This miniproject contains the `java` implementation of the Connect4 Game.
-It has a console version and a graphics version (still in works).
+It has a console version and a graphic version (still in works).

-  ` **Please make sure you have maven installed.** `
+  `Please make sure you have maven installed.`

-  To launch the Connect 4':
+  To launch the game:

   1. Place yourself in the Connect 4 directory.